marth8880/ConfigUtility/README.md

 | toolTipCaption | String | No | Text description of the setting that gets displayed in a tooltip bubble when hovering over the setting's dropdown or name label |
 | values | Array (strings) | Yes | Text names of the setting's possible values, which are shown in the dropdown menu box |
 | defaultValue | Integer | Yes | Default value for the setting, which corresponds with the ordering of the `values` array elements - for example, in an array of `["Apple, "Banana", "Orange"]`, a `defaultValue` of 2 would make the default setting `Orange` |

+### Remarks

+* `config.json` must be located in the same folder as `ConfigUtility.exe`.
+Without it the application cannot function.
+* It is recommended to use a unique Lua table name for mods that would load the munged script into a menu (such as in the addme), since more than one script of the same name cannot be loaded into the game at once.
+The Lua table name can be set via the `userConfigLuaTableName` field in the JSON file.
+A way to reasonably guarantee a unique table name would be to simply append the mod's ID to the name, e.g. `gMEUModConfig`.
+* Each time you add/remove tabs or flags to the JSON config file, you should increase the `fileVersion` number value.
+This will reset the internally-saved user config and ensure that invalid/nonexistent settings are being loaded.
+* The most common mistakes when setting up the JSON file are missing commas and incorrect types of braces.
+The application will throw an exception when it encounters one of these issues, and will typically tell you the key path and line number where the issue is at.
+Additionally, these errors are pointed out for you when using a sophisticated code editor like VS Code.

 ## Examples